CianDaly/Game-Review-App/README.md

 - User can like posted games
 - User can leave a comment on a game message board
 - User can like comments made for each game
+- User can sign up to web app and make an account
+- User can log in to their account to view reviews

 ## Setup.